Akuli/catris/README.md

 54321 for websocket connections and 12345 for plain TCP connections (e.g. netcat).
 The `web-ui/` folder contains static files served by nginx.
 When running locally, the javascript code in `web-ui/` connects a websocket to port 54321.
-On `catris.net`, it instead connects to the same port where the static files were loaded (so 443) and lets nginx proxy the connection to port 12345 on the server;
+On `catris.net`, it instead connects to port 443 (the default https port) and lets nginx proxy the connection to port 12345 on the server;
 this is done to work around firewalls that block outgoing connections on port 54321.